fawazafk/CodeSnippits/README.md

 # CodeSnippits
-is a collection of simple standalone code for a specific purpose.
+This is a collection of simple standalone code for a specific purpose.

 ## (File:ConsecutiveRef.bas) Adding En Dash Automatically for Consecutive Numbers
 This is just a word macro.
 Apparently, some writers who use references may need this.
 Basically, it should convert this: